Lawmakers asked to wake up and look at anesthesia laws during upcoming Session

 Lobbyist Brecht Heuchan says there has never been an effort to alter the law in that time.

-“It’s like a virgin.
+“It’s a virgin statute.
 It’s never been touched,” Heuchan told Florida Politics.
-Heuchan has been hired by the Florida Academy of Anesthesiologist Assistants to help pass the bill.
+The Florida Academy of Anesthesiologist Assistants hired Heuchan to help pass the bill.

 Baxley’s proposed changes intend to help increase AAs’ footprint in hospitals.